eamironenko/World-Oil-Production-PowerBI/README.md

 - What percentage of global production is contributed by the top 10 producing countries?

 ### Data Source
-This dataset from the Our World in Data website, downloaded in CSV format.
-The original producer of data is Energy Institute - Statistical Review of World Energy (2025), The Shift Data Portal (2019).
-But data on Our World in Data has been collected and compiled by others.
+This dataset was obtained from the Our World in Data platform and downloaded in CSV format.
+The original data sources are the Energy Institute's Statistical Review of World Energy (2025) and The Shift Data Portal (2019).
+The data available through Our World in Data has been collected, harmonized, and maintained by the Our World in Data team.

-The file contains Entry and Code columns for country and region identification.
-The "Oil" column contains oil production quantity.

-Oil value includes crude oil, shale oil, oil sands, condensates (lease condensate or gas condensates that require further refining) and NGLs (natural gas liquids - ethane, LPG and naphtha separated from the production of natural gas).
-Excludes liquid fuels from other sources such as biofuels and synthetic derivatives of coal and natural gas.
-This also excludes liquid fuel adjustment factors such as refinery processing gain.
+The dataset contains historical oil production data from 1900 to 2024.
+Key fields used in this analysis include:
+- Entity – country or region name.
+- Code – ISO country code or regional identifier.
+- Year – reporting year.
+- Oil – annual oil production measured in terawatt-hours (TWh).

+The oil production metric includes:
+- Crude oil
+- Shale oil
+- Oil sands
+- Condensates (lease condensate and gas condensates requiring further refining)
+- Natural Gas Liquids (NGLs), including ethane, LPG, and naphtha separated during natural gas production

+The metric excludes:
+- Biofuels
+- Synthetic fuels derived from coal or natural gas
+- Refinery processing gains and other liquid fuel adjustment factors

-Oil production is approximately converted from million tonnes to energy using a standard average oil-equivalent conversion factor of 41.868 petajoules per million tonnes.
-Find Original Data Source Here: [Oil Production dataset]()
+Oil production values are converted from million tonnes into energy units using a standard oil-equivalent conversion factor of 41.868 petajoules per million tonnes.

+For the purpose of this analysis, aggregated regions and economic groups (e.g., World, OECD, OPEC, EU28, CIS, and other regional totals) were excluded to focus exclusively on country-level production trends and comparisons
+Find Original Data Source Here: [Oil Production dataset](https://github.com/eamironenko/World-Oil-Production-PowerBI/blob/main/oil-production-by-country.csv)

 ### Tools